On non-compact $p$-adic definable groups: Large gaps

 Now take $a_1, a_2, a_3, \ldots \in I$ such that the cosets $a_iX$ are pairwise distinct.
 By saturation, there is some $t \in \Gamma$ such that $\{a_1,a_2,\ldots\} \subseteq O_t$.
 Then $\{a_1,a_2,\ldots\}$ and $X$ are bounded.
 By Lemma~\ref{ext-up}, there is an externally definable bounded subgroup $X'$ containing $\{a_1,a_2,\ldots\} \cup X$.
 Then $(X' \cap I)/X$ is infinite, witnessed by the $a_iX$. \end{proof}

-\begin{Def} $G$ is \emph{nearly abelian} if there is a definably compact definable normal subgroup $K \subseteq G$ with $G/K$ abelian. \end{Def} Equivalently, $G$ is nearly abelian if there is a definably compact subgroup $K$ containing the derived group $[G,G]$.
+Recall from Definition~\ref{d-na} that $G$ is \emph{nearly abelian} if there is a definably compact definable normal subgroup $K \subseteq G$ with $G/K$ abelian.
+Equivalently, $G$ is nearly abelian if there is a definably compact subgroup $K$ containing the derived group $[G,G]$.